Hjaltesorgenfrei/Vulkanologi/README.md

 - [ ] Create a style to autoformat with
 - [ ] Move swap chain to its own class
 - [ ] Fix the hash for checking if vertices are equal.
+- [ ] Fix that cast which are needed because of VMA, probably just put it in a class which has a hpp interface.
+  - Currently makes it so new versions of MSVC cant compile the project.

 ### Descriptor Layout Idea